StarRocks/starrocks/docs/administration/Configuration.md

 - Unit: s
 - Default: 60
 - Description: The interval at which metadata is scheduled.
-Unit: seconds.
 The system performs the following operations based on this interval:
   - Create tables for storing statistics.
   - Delete statistics that have been deleted.
   - Delete expired statistics.